Bardolph-Automation-Inc/bardolph/docs/language.rst

 A script sets the color and brightness of the lights by specifying 5 numbers: `hue`, `saturation`, `brightness`, `kelvin`, and `duration`.
-During execution, the Bardolph virtual machine sends these parameters to the lights.
+During execution, the Bardolph virtual machine sends these settings to the lights.

-The easiest way to understand the meaning of these numbers is to use the LIFX mobile app and observe the displayed numbers as you change the lighting.
+One easy way to understand the meaning of these numbers is to use the LIFX mobile app and observe the displayed numbers as you change the lighting.